OpenDMA/opendma-spec/OpenDMA-Spec.md

 | `opendma:RootFolder`         | Reference | Single | Optional | Object that has the `opendma:Folder` aspect representing the single root if this repository has a dedicated folder tree, null otherwise |

 Objects of this class describe a Repository.
 As `opendma:Repository` inherits from `opendma:Object`, it has an `opendma:Id` property.
 It contains the unique object identifier of this repository descriptor object within its repository.
-This ID is different from the ID of the reposiotry.
+This Id is different from the Id of the repository.

 ##### §14.1 Repository reflection in the objects